mnelson4/printmyblog/readme.txt

 If this doesn't meet your needs, there are good paid and free alternatives.

 [Dead Easy Family History](https://deadeasyfamilyhistory.org/print-my-blog) runs a hosted version of this same plugin, so you can print your blog without even installing this.
-Especially useful for WordPress.*com* users, or those who can't install the plugin on their site.
+Especially useful for WordPress**.com** users, or those who can't install the plugin on their site.
 (Its free, but won't use your blog's styles).
 [Anthologize](https://wordpress.org/plugins/anthologize/) is another great plugin for customizing your blog's content before exporting to an e-book format.
 Also free.
 [bloxp](http://www.bloxp.com/) converts your blog into an e-book with any type of blog (not just WordPress).
 Fewer, but different, options.
 Supported by donations.